Raising hands: Oath-taking

 In a courtroom, jurors and witnesses are required to swear an oath before partaking in a trial.
-This involves the individual raising his or her right hand, often placing the other hand on an object of ceremonial importance, such as the Bible, and vowing, as a juror, that he or she will give a "true" verdict based on the evidence or, as a witness, that he or she will tell the truth.
+This involves the individual raising their right hand, often placing the other hand on an object of ceremonial importance, such as the Bible, and vowing, as a juror, that they will give a "true" verdict based on the evidence or, as a witness, that they will tell the truth.
 Up to the 13th century in northern Europe, oaths were sworn "on the threshold".
 When a Bible was unavailable, the person taking the oath would place one hand on the doorframe or door ring.

 Raising one's right hand while taking an oath originates from the courts of 17th century London.
 As judges did not have a reliable method of keeping track of criminal records, branding was sometimes chosen as a punishment, usually for defendants who were given leniency.
 For example, if the defendant received leniency for the "benefit of the clergy", they would receive a branded "T" on their thumb for committing theft, "F" meaning felon, or "M" meaning murder.
 Thus, if they had to return to court, they would be forced to raise their right hand, so the court could know if they had previously been granted leniency (which would not be granted a second time).